3KUdelta/Futaba-VFD-16bit_ESP32/README.md

 Author: Marc Staehli, initial upload April 2022

-Fully refactored code that was originally delivered with the display using SPI.h library.
+Fully refactored code of what was originally delivered with the display.
+Using SPI.h library for reliable control.

 Features:
 - Works with 8 digits and with 16 digits (change in settings.h)